TheGuyWithoutH/UEX24-WebPortfolio/README.md

 ## Tech stack

-The website is built with React.
+The website is built with React and Next.js.
 The chatbots are implemented with the Gradio JS library.
 The website is deployed on Github Pages.